cube-js/cube/docs/Schema/joins.md

 #### belongsTo

 A `belongsTo` relationship indicates a many-to-one connection with another cube.
 You’ll often find this relationship on the “other side” of a `hasMany` relationship.
-This relationship indicates that the one row of the declaring cube match row in the joined instance, while the joined instance can have many of row in declaring cube.
-For example, in a model containing orders and customers, orders cube would have the following join:
+This relationship indicates that the one row of the declaring cube matches a row in the joined instance, while the joined instance can have many rows in the declaring cube.
+For example, in a model containing orders and customers, the orders cube would have the following join:

 ```javascript
 cube("Orders", {